AdobeDocs/workfront.it-IT/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/report-budgeted-hour.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: From&nbsp;Alina: This is my article, but since it's about building a report, it is in the Reporting section.
 Please don't remove it -it's linked to Resource Management and it is super important.) </p>
 -->

-Quando si desidera condividere le informazioni sull&#39;ora preventivata con altri utenti che non dispongono dell&#39;accesso al planner risorse, è possibile creare un rapporto sull&#39;ora preventivata.
-Puoi quindi condividere il report con loro.
+Quando desideri condividere le informazioni sulle Ore preventivate con altri utenti che non hanno accesso alla Programmazione delle risorse, puoi creare un rapporto sulle Ore preventivate.
+Puoi quindi condividere il rapporto con loro.

 >[!IMPORTANT]
 >